Wake1st/auguste/README.md

 or its inverse.
 I think using "delay" as a surogate "skip" command, \
 or having some commands as an implied skip seems bad.
 Perhaps "skip" \
 should be its own command - it would offer the user more control.

+### 8/17/2025

+Added a wait command for the dialog system so dialog prompts don't override \
+each other.
+Honestly, this system seems really messy.
+Duct-taping commands \
+to solve for these exceptions makes for a sloppy language - it definitely \
+needs a redesign, something with event queues?
+A more sophisticated \
+scheduling system will probably be best, but ultimately, something that \
+simplifies commands for the user.